A Comprehensive Review of the Video-to-Text Problem: Datasets for Video-to-Text

+On the other hand, according to the source of the textual annotations, a big group of datasets utilizes a manual annotation process usually performed on the Amazon Mechanical Turk service.
+This service is based on crowd workers who watch the video and generate a textual description of them.
+However, the biggest dataset (HowTo100M~\cite{Miech2019HowTo100M:Clips}) has been constructed using automatic subtitles or narrations due to the low cost of this technique.

-The most-reported dataset in the literature is MSVD, followed by MSR-VTT, MPII-MD, M-VAD, and ActivityNet Captions.
+As shown in Section~\ref{sec:results}, extensive results have been reported on datasets with videos in the open domain and human annotations.
+Specifically, the most-reported dataset in the literature is MSVD, followed by MSR-VTT, MPII-MD, M-VAD, and ActivityNet Captions.
 The popularity of MSVD and MSR-VTT is because they are the first to use open-domain videos and many associated captions with each video (more than 40 and 20, respectively).
-While MPII-MD, M-VAD, ActivityNet Captions, and TRECVID VTT datasets are popular for their domain specificity and their uses in respective competitions and Workshops (see Section~\ref{sec:competitions}). \citet{Aafaq2019VideoMetrics} included a comparative table between almost used video-caption/description pairs datasets.
+While MPII-MD, M-VAD, ActivityNet Captions, and TRECVID VTT datasets are popular for their domain specificity and their uses in respective competitions and Workshops (see Section~\ref{sec:competitions}).

+\citet{Aafaq2019VideoMetrics} included a comparative table between almost used video-caption/description pairs datasets.
 In contrast, in this section, we include other general characteristics in Table~\ref{tab:video-dataset-summarise}.
-We detail the corpus's vocabulary composition\footnote{Categorizing and tagging words: \url{http://www.nltk.org/book/ch05.html}} in Table~\ref{tab:dataset-vocab}, and we show the most reported splits sets and the total size of the datasets in Table~\ref{tab:dataset-splits}.
-All datasets' references and the tables we presented in this section are publicly available in our GitHub repository\footnote{Datasets summary available at: \url{https://github.com/jssprz/video_captioning_datasets}}.
-Now, we describe datasets for VTT focusing on six VTT facets: short-caption general VTT, long-caption general VTT, movie description, cooking description, activity description, and dense video description.
+We detail the corpus's vocabulary composition\footnote{Categorizing and tagging words: \url{http://www.nltk.org/book/ch05.html}}, the average length of captions, and the percent of tokens that appear in the GloVe-6B\footnote{Global Vectors for Word Representation (GloVe) website: \url{https://nlp.stanford.edu/projects/glove/}} dictionary in Table~\ref{tab:dataset-vocab}.
+We show the most reported splits sets and the total size of the datasets in Table~\ref{tab:dataset-splits}.
+Additionally, all datasets' references and the tables presented in this section are publicly available in our GitHub repository\footnote{Datasets summary available at: \url{https://github.com/jssprz/video_captioning_datasets}}.

+We organize the analysis of datasets for VTT in the rest of this section focusing on five VTT facets: open video description, movie description, cooking description, activity description, and dense video description.
+However, if the reader is interested in datasets with text sequences of a specific length, we suggest following the order shown in Table~\ref{tab:dataset-vocab}.
+In this Table, we sorted the datasets according to the average length of captions.